misaelgaldamez/cdmxdata/Intercensal 2015/Household : Hogares/Readme.md

 # Data File Description

-This datafile is a summary of the 2015 Intercensal Survey, aggregated at the borough level by household.
-Each statistic represents the characteristics of the average household in the respective borough.
+This datafile is a summary of the 2015 Intercensal Survey, aggregated at the borough level by *household*.
+Each statistic represents the characteristics of the average *household* in the respective borough.

 The microdata is harmonized and cleaned by the Minnesota Population Center via IPUMS International and I have uploaded here my processed files.
+For most indicators, I first created binary variables based on the original IPUMS dataset (for instance, coding 0 for a household if it had less than 2.5 persons per room, and 1 if it had more).
+From these binary variables, I summarized the dataset and created borough-level indicators using the household survey weights provided by IPUMS.

 Reference: *Minnesota Population Center.
 (2018).
 Integrated Public Use Microdata Series: International (Version 7.1 [Mexico 2015 data via National Institute of Statistics, Geography, and Informatics.]).*